Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Annual gas cost analysis calculator

-Those price snapshots show why you can’t treat sticker prices as the whole story when calculating annual gas cost — you need a firm grasp of refill cadence, tank sizes, and one-time purchases to see the true expense.
+Those price snapshots show why you can’t treat sticker prices as the whole story.
+You need a firm grasp of refill cadence, tank sizes, and one-time purchases to see the true expense.

-You should itemize initial tank purchase separately from recurring refills: a 125 CF filled at about $116.19 (up from historical $63.11) creates a baseline, then factor refill frequency — quarterly refills yield roughly $280 a year after that first purchase.
+Itemize initial tank purchase separately from recurring refills.
+A 125 CF filled at about $116.19 (up from historical $63.11) creates a baseline.
+Then factor refill frequency.
+Quarterly refills yield roughly $280 a year after that first purchase.

-Compare per-refill economics: 40 CF at ~$60, 80 CF at ~$70, and 125 CF at a higher single cost can make larger cylinders more cost-effective over time.
-Include regional supplier variation — Linde vs Airgas — in your cost analysis and run simple annualized comparisons to pick the best tank size and refill cadence.
+Compare per-refill economics.
+40 CF at ~$60.
+80 CF at ~$70.
+125 CF at a higher single cost.
+Larger cylinders can be more cost-effective over time.
+Include regional supplier variation, Linde vs Airgas, in your cost analysis.
+Run simple annualized comparisons to pick the best tank size and refill cadence.

 How Long a Cylinder Lasts at Different Flow Rates